 There is nothing stakers need to do, but there are some new options with MaxEB.

-Some considerations with consolidating:
+Some considerations with increasing maxEB and/or consolidating:

 - The ability to compound, or deploy additional ETH could be hindered if validators are consolidated in a haphazard manner (i.e., if you consolidate to the new MAX_EFFECTIVE_BALANCE of 2,048 ETH).